rogerb831/zonemesh-docs/README.md

 # ZoneMesh Documentation

+## What is ZoneMesh?

+ZoneMesh is a DNS synchronization platform that enables you to keep DNS zones synchronized across multiple cloud providers and on-premises infrastructure.
+You deploy hub containers in your own infrastructure that pull zones from sources and push them to targets, giving you full control over your DNS data.

+Key features:
+- Multi-provider DNS synchronization (Route 53, AXFR - GCP Cloud DNS and Azure DNS coming soon)
+- Real-time status monitoring and sync history
+- Secure credential management with encryption
+- Automated zone synchronization
+- Hub health testing and diagnostics
+- Bulk operations for managing multiple resources
+- Flexible subscription plans (Free and Pro)

+## About This Repository

 This repository contains the source of truth for ZoneMesh documentation content.
 The documentation is written in MDX format and is automatically fetched by consuming projects (ZoneMesh-Web and auth0-saas-starter) during their build processes.

 ## Structure